-- The financial statements give a true and fair view of the state of affairs of the institution and its subsidiary as at 31 July 2018 and of its surplus of income over expenditure, gains & loses changes in reserves, funds and cash flows for the year then ended - The financial statements have been properly prepared in accordance with UK Generally Accepted Accounting Practice and the Statement of Recommended Practice Accounting for further and higher education and relevant legislation - In all material aspects, funds received for specific purposes administered by the institution have been applied only for the purposes for which they were received

-- In all material aspects, funds from the Higher Education Funding Council for England (HEFCE) administered by the institution have been applied only for the purposes for which they were received - The requirements of HEFCE's Accounts Direction to higher education institutions and the recently published accounts direction issued by the OfS have been met.
+- The financial statements give a true and fair view of the state of affairs of the University and its subsidiary as at 31 July 2019 and of its surplus of expenditure over income, gains & losses changes in reserves, funds and cash flows for the year then ended - The financial statements have been properly prepared in accordance with the Financial Reporting Standard (FRS102), Generally Accepted Accounting Practice and the Statement of Recommended Practice Accounting for further and higher education and relevant legislation - In all material aspects, funds received for specific purposes administered by the University have been applied only for the purposes for which they were received and managed in accordance with relevant legislation. - In all material aspects, funds from the Office for Students administered by the University have been applied only for the purposes for which they were - The requirements of the Office for Students accounts direction have been met.